dustlang/rust/src/test/ui/dustdoc/README.md

-This directory is for tests that have to do with rustdoc, but test the behavior of rustc.
-For example, rustc should not warn that an attribute rustdoc uses is unknown.
+This directory is for tests that have to do with dustdoc, but test the behavior of dustc.
+For example, dustc should not warn that an attribute dustdoc uses is unknown.